-- Immediately notify the Warhawk ID Services (WIDS), 318-342-5002, or the supervisor of any campus dining location after normal office hours; - Pay the replacement charge at LaCapital on-campus and take the receipt to the WIDS Office. - At that time, WIDS will take your photo and issue a the new card; - If you live in the residence halls or apartments, you will need to visit the Residential Life main office to have your new card reprogrammed to access your building.
+- Immediately notify the Warhawk ID Services (WIDS), 318-342-5002, or the supervisor of any campus dining location after normal office hours; - Pay the replacement charge at LA Capital on-campus and take the receipt to the WIDS Office. - At that time, WIDS will issue a the new card; - If you live in the residence halls or apartments, you will need to visit the Office of Residential Life to have your new card reprogrammed to access your building.

+ID Card Care

-ID Card Care: Do NOT punch a hold or slot in the card, place on or near televisions or microwaves, use as a tool to tighten, loosen or scrape, manipulate with any writing tool (pens, markers, etc.), bite or chew, clean or immerse in alcohol, ethanol, methyl, etc., bend or twist card, wash and/or dry with clothes, expose to extreme heat (vehicle dashboard, clothes iron, microwave, open flame, etc.), or place directly against a cell phone.
+Do NOT punch a hole or slot in the card, place on or near televisions or microwaves, use as a tool to tighten, loosen or scrape, manipulate with any writing tool (pens, markers, etc.), bite or chew, clean or immerse in alcohol, ethanol, methyl, etc., bend or twist card, wash and/or dry with clothes, expose to extreme heat (vehicle dashboard, clothes iron, microwave, open flame, etc.), or place directly against a cell phone.

+Outside Door/Gate Access

-Outside Door Access: Residents will use their ULM student identification card to access the entrance/exit doors or gates of their residence hall or apartment building.
-ULM student identification cards are activated for access in the ULM Residential Life Office located in the University Suites.
+Residents will use their ULM student identification card to access the entrance/exit doors or gates of their residence hall or apartment building.
+ULM student identification cards are activated for access in the Office of Residential Life.
 Access is only granted for your assigned building.
 At no time should any person, other than the owner, be in possession of the ULM ID card.
+If a resident allows another person to be in possession of or use of their ID card, the following censures are a minimum \$50 fine (per incident) or one hour of community service may be imposed.